Shoppers Drug Mart: Loblaw Companies ownership (2013–present)

 On July 15, 2013, Loblaw Companies announced that it would acquire Shoppers Drug Mart for $12.4 billion, pending shareholder and regulatory approval.
 The deal was approved by the Competition Bureau on March 21, 2014, and completed on March 28, 2014.
-Prior to the sale to Loblaws, U.S.-based Walgreens had considered to acquire Shoppers Drug Mart in the past.
+Prior to the sale to Loblaws, U.S.-based Walgreens had considered acquiring Shoppers Drug Mart in the past.

-As a result of the merger, the chain began to develop synergies with Loblaw's grocery stores.
-Most prominently, Shoppers Drug Mart locations began to stock products from Loblaw's President's Choice & No Name brands; likewise, Loblaw's grocery stores could now stock Shoppers' "Life" brand products.
+As a result of the merger, Loblaw began to stock its President's Choice and No Name store brands at Shoppers Drug Mart locations.
+Likewise, Shoppers' "Life" brand products began to be stocked in Loblaw grocery stores.
+The company also extended a pilot of introducing additional grocery products (including produce) at selected stores.

 In Summer 2018, Shoppers Drug Mart opened its flagship Toronto, Ontario location at Yonge-Dundas Square (now Sankofa Square) in the space formerly occupied by Hard Rock Cafe.

 In September 2018, Health Canada approved the chain as a licensed medical marijuana producer.
 The company does not intend to actually produce the product but had signed supply arrangements with companies such as Aurora Cannabis, Aphria, Inc., MedReleaf Corp. (owned by Aurora) and Tilray Inc., pending approval of its application for a license.
 On 17 October 2018, cannabis became legal for recreational use across Canada, but Shoppers has not given any indication that it has an interest in recreational sales.
 Its parent company, Loblaw Companies Ltd., had applied to (and won the right to) sell the product for such use in Newfoundland and Labrador.

 Rewards program

 Customers can earn points through the PC Optimum program, formerly Shoppers Optimum.
 Members collect points that may be redeemed on purchases within the store.
 Shoppers Optimum members receive 15 points for every dollar spent at the store, excluding the purchase of lottery, tobacco products, transit tickets and passes, prescription items, any products containing codeine, Canada Post products, and gift cards that are not for the chain itself.
 Events for bonus point collecting and redemption (e.g., 20× the points, bonus redemption) are regularly held.

 On November 8, 2017, Shoppers Drug Mart's parent company, Loblaw, merged the program with Loblaw supermarket's PC Plus reward program into PC Optimum effective February 1, 2018.
 Similarly to Optimum, customers receive 15 points per dollar spent at Shoppers Drug Mart locations (adjusted up to account for differences in point scale between Shoppers Optimum and PC Plus).

-10,000 points are worth $10 and can only be redeemed in multiples of 10,000.